PySimpleSQL/pysimplesql/README.md

 has an alias of Database and the Dataset class has an alias of Table - so you can use the **Database**/**Table** classes instead of
 **Form**/**Dataset** in your own code if you prefer!

+## ADVANCED FUNCTIONALITY
+**pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and databases!
+In full, **pysimplesql** contains:
+* Support for multiple database.
+Currentyly, SQLite, MySQL, MariaDB, PostgreSQL and even CSV Flatfiles are supported
+* Convenience functions for simplifying PySimpleGUI™ layout code for building database driven GUIs
+* Binding between PySimpleGUI™ elements and database fields
+* Automatic requerying of related tables
+* Record navigation - Such as First, Previous, Next, Last, Searching and selector control elements
+* Callbacks to allow your own functions to expand control over your own database front ends
+* Event Mapping system
+* An edit protect system to help prevent unwanted or errant changes to your data
+* A prompt save system to help void losing data
+* LanguagePacks - use one of the existing ones, modify one or create your own
+* ThemePacks - change the look and feel of your application, including icons for navigation buttons and more
+* Transforms - Transform your data as it's read from and written to the database

+All of the above features will be broken down in the sections below, starting from the simple up to the advanced.

 # Lets do this!

 ## Install